- claims by spouses

 What should I do if I’m involved in an Inheritance Act claim?

 Our team have successfully acted for many clients in relation to Inheritance Act claims, both bringing them and defending them.
-We are very experienced and dedicated and we approach these claims in a professional yet sympathetic manner.
 Several of our teams are members of the Association for Contentious Trusts and Probate Specialists (ACTAPS).